 For the kids up close and personal fun with the resident llamas is a highlight for all.
 Whistled in from the fields by the groundskeeper these odd creatures get ushered into the courtyard for all to feed with a handful of carrots.
 Llama kisses and licks aside, the hacienda cats provided hours of entertainment for kids and a mountain bike ride for the rest, rounds out a great time at this wonderful hacienda.

 From here we traveled through Cotopaxi National Park along the paramo, an ecosystem likened to the Scottish moors complete with wild horses we saw galloping across the lunar landscape.
 A short lakeside hike gave the girls a chance to search for tadpoles and spy the birds nesting amongst the tall reeds.
-Along the way we stopped at one of our favorite mountain lodges that Mountain Madness groups enjoy on the Cotopaxi Trek or Climb and enjoyed a beer as we sat and watched through picture windows the kids play hide-n-seek in the tall paramo grass, all while the clouds peel back to reveal the glacier clad slopes of the Cotopaxi, the highest active volcano in the world.
+Along the way we stopped at one of our favorite mountain lodges that Mountain Madness groups enjoy on the Cotopaxi Climb and enjoyed a beer as we sat and watched through picture windows the kids play hide-n-seek in the tall paramo grass, all while the clouds peel back to reveal the glacier clad slopes of the Cotopaxi, the highest active volcano in the world.